jefvantongerloo/textfsm-aos/README.md

 2. Add TextFSM template file in templates folder with naming `<platform>_<command>.textfsm`.

-3. Add entry in templates_index with attribute command, template and platform.
+3. Add entry in templates_index with attribute command and platform.

 4. Add test folder in 'templates' with naming `<platform>_<command>`.